 The generator output voltage level can be controlled from a remote location.
+The generator output voltage can be controlled with the use of a remotely mounted voltage adjust potentiometer.
 In order to control the voltage from a remote location, perform the following steps: